Sixth Form Curriculum

 Advanced GCE Courses

-In 2018 you can select from a broad range of subjects from Accounting to Dance.
+You can select from a broad range of subjects from Economics to Dance.
 The content and style is similar to that which you will be used to with GCSE subjects but the depth and volume of the work will be much greater.
 Some subjects follow on directly from GCSE courses e.g. Maths, Geography, etc. but others you will not have been able to study before e.g. Economics, Psychology, Government and Politics.
-If you have studied the subject at GCSE you will need at least a grade C grade to follow it at Advanced GCE depending on the course.
-Achieving a grade B or above at GCSE is a good indicator of success in advanced courses.
+Achieving a grade 6 or above at GCSE is a good indicator of success in advanced courses.

 Reformed A levels will: